burst-apps-team/burst-wiki/secure-your-burst.md

 Best Ways to Remember your Passphrase

 </h1>
 If you lose your passphrase there is no way to recover it.
-The chance of forgetting your passphrase is much higher than getting your password stolen.
+The chance of forgetting your passphrase is much higher than having your password stolen.

-The best way not to forget your passphrase is to store it somewhere safe, preferably in more than one secure place or backing up your secure storage somewhere safe.
+The best way not to forget your passphrase is to store it somewhere that is safe, preferably in more than one secure location.
+If you will be storing your passphrase on a computer or other hardware, it is important to maintain a backup copy of your files in another location as protection against equipment failure.

 You have to accept that there are risks no matter where you store your passphrase.